saifalfalah/react-handbook/content/javascript-variables/index.md

 ## Using `const`

 Variables declared with `var` or `let` can be changed later on in the program, and reassigned.
-A once a `const` is initialized, its value can never be changed again, and it can't be reassigned to a different value.
+Once a `const` is initialized, its value can never be changed again, and it can't be reassigned to a different value.

 ```
 const a = 'test'